 providing input on website functionality based upon what he has learned in his undergraduate course work.

 Nick was an architecture student at NDSU (Master's, 2017) and was also an intern Architect at Helenske Design Group, Nick primarily implements comprehensive design and planning understanding to grant funding and research strategy for the efargo team.

 Peter Mueller worked with efargo as a Graduate Research Assistant while seeking to earn a Master of Architecture degree in May 2016 from NDSU.
 His primary role was the research, analysis and staging of municipal building assessments as well as related dashboard development and general team support.

-Taylor Schuman is the president of the USGBC Student Chapter at NDSU, a graduate Architecture student in her final year, and worked as a Graduate Research Assistant with efargo.
+Taylor Schuman was the president of the USGBC Student Chapter at NDSU, a graduate Architecture student in her final year (Master's, 2016), and worked as a Graduate Research Assistant with efargo.
 She coordinated the K-12 Energy Challenge for a semester and also supported efargo team efforts in documentation and outreach efforts.